-Smith Home Inspections offers radon testing by a third party certified radon testing and mitigation company.
+Smith Home Inspections offers radon testing by a third party certified radon testing company.
 48 hour testing is completed using continuous radon monitors.

 What is radon and why you should test?

-Radon Is a Cancer‑Causing, Radioactive Gas You cannot see, smell, or taste radon.
-But it still may be a problem in your home.
+Radon is a cancer‑causing, radioactive gas that can't be seen or smelled.
+It is very common in our region.
 When you breathe air containing radon, you increase your risk of getting lung cancer.
 In fact, the Surgeon General of the United States has warned that radon is the second leading cause of lung cancer in the United States today.
 If you smoke and your home has high radon levels, your risk of lung cancer is especially high.